 USB-C is essentially the better-in-every-way evolution from those Micro-USB ports that used to be prevalent on just about every Android phone for charging.
-Not only does USB-C benefit from the fact that it's reversible (meaning there's no "wrong" way to insert it), but it's also considerably more powerful: Power Delivery can be used to charge at speeds up to 100W or beyond, such as the speeds on our overall pick, the RAVPower 90W.
+Not only does USB-C benefit from the fact that it's reversible (meaning there's no "wrong" way to insert it), it's also considerably more powerful: Power Delivery can be used to charge at speeds up to 100W or beyond, such as the speeds on our overall pick, the RAVPower 90W.

 Here's the thing though — not all USB-C ports are created equally.
-Some USB-C ports come with a Power Delivery standard (often referred to as PD), and this signifies that a USB-C port offers considerably fast charging and data speeds.
+Most USB-C ports come with the Power Delivery standard (often referred to as PD), and this signifies that a USB-C port offers considerably faster charging and data speeds.
 If a USB-C port only offers 15W, that's a USB-C port that is not USB-C, and you should skip it.

 As such, when you're looking to charge a device that has an extraordinarily big battery, not just USB-C but also Power Delivery is a must.
-Not only are a lot of newer devices moving to USB-C ports, but it'll also cut down quite a bit on recharge times.
+Not only are a lot of newer devices moving to Power Delivery ports, but it'll also cut down quite a bit on recharge times.